igrigorik/agent/README.md

  * [Sieve of Eratosthenes](https://github.com/igrigorik/agent/blob/master/spec/examples/sieve_spec.rb)

 # Example: Goroutine Generator
 A simple multi-threaded consumer-producer, except without a thread or a mutex in sight!
+Note that by default Agent channels are unbuffered, meaning that the size is implicitly set to 1.
+Hence, in example below, the producer will generate a single value, and block until we call receive - rinse, repeat.

     c = Agent::Channel.new(name: 'incr', type: Integer)